Subdivision 1. Scope. The terms used in this chapter and chapter 245B have the meanings given them in this section.

 Subd.
 5a.
 Controlling individual.
-"Controlling individual" means a public body, governmental agency, business entity, officer, program administrator, or director whose responsibilities include the direction of the management or policies of a program.
-Controlling individual also means an individual who, directly or indirectly, beneficially owns an interest in a corporation, partnership, or other business association that is a controlling individual.
+"Controlling individual" means a public body, governmental agency, business entity, officer, owner, or managerial official whose responsibilities include the direction of the management or policies of a program.
+For purposes of this subdivision, owner means an individual who has direct or indirect ownership interest in a corporation, partnership, or other business association issued a license under this chapter.
+For purposes of this subdivision, managerial official means those individuals who have the decision-making authority related to the operation of the program, and the responsibility for the ongoing management of or direction of the policies, services, or employees of the program.
 Controlling individual does not include:

 (1) a bank, savings bank, trust company, savings association, credit union, industrial loan and thrift company, investment banking firm, or insurance company unless the entity operates a program directly or through a subsidiary;

-(2) an individual who is a state or federal official, or state or federal employee, or a member or employee of the governing body of a political subdivision of the state or federal government that operates one or more programs, unless the individual is also an officer or director of the program, receives remuneration from the program, or owns any of the beneficial interests not excluded in this subdivision;
+(2) an individual who is a state or federal official, or state or federal employee, or a member or employee of the governing body of a political subdivision of the state or federal government that operates one or more programs, unless the individual is also an officer, owner, or managerial official of the program, receives remuneration from the program, or owns any of the beneficial interests not excluded in this subdivision;

 (3) an individual who owns less than five percent of the outstanding common shares of a corporation: